mlbvn/ml-yearning-vi/chapters/all_chapters.md

 ------------------
 > # 4.
 Scale drives machine learning progress

-# 4. Quy mô quyết định mô hình machine learning
+# 4. Quy mô thúc đẩy quá trình phát triển machine learning

 > Many of the ideas of deep learning (neural networks) have been around for decades.
 Why are these ideas taking off now?